Overwatch League: Rules

 Overwatch is a five-versus-five team-based first-person shooter video game.
 Broadly, the goal is to work with team members to eliminate or repel opponents while attacking, defending, or competing for an objective.
 Players select from the game's roster of thirty-three heroes, split between classes of Damage (the main attackers), Support (providing healing and other buffs), and Tank (shielding teammates with high health amounts) each with their own pre-designed set of weapons and skill kits, though each player on a team must play a unique hero.
 Starting with stage four of the 2019 season, each team must be composed of two Damage heroes, two Supports, and two Tanks.
 A player can switch to an available hero within the same class if they are eliminated prior to respawning, or if they return to their current spawn point, which allows for teams to adjust their composition dynamically based on the current situation.

-Within league play, a regular season match features two teams (one selected as the home team, the other as the visiting team) playing a best-of-five format, with each map featuring a predetermined map type, following the same gameplay format as with normal competitive mode in Overwatch: Control maps, played on a best-of-three rounds, and Assault, Escort, and Hybrid maps, with each team having at least one chance as the attacking team.
-The pool of specific maps from the standard Overwatch rotation are determined periodically, allowing the teams to determine their player lineups and strategy while also changing the season's metagame.
-A team may call in substitutes for players only between maps.
-The team that wins three maps first wins the match.
-If teams are tied after four games, a tiebreaker game played on a Control map (which cannot end in a tie) is used to break the tie and determine the match winner.
-Standings are based primarily on the overall match win–loss record, but ties are broken based on the total map win–loss record.
-Any further ties for tournament placement are broken based first on the head-to-head game win–loss record, then head-to-head match count.
+Within league play, a regular season match featured two teams (one selected as the home team, the other as the visiting team) playing a best-of-five format, with each map featuring a predetermined map type, following the same gameplay format as with normal competitive mode in Overwatch: Control maps, played on a best-of-three rounds, and Assault, Escort, and Hybrid maps, with each team having at least one chance as the attacking team.
+The pool of specific maps from the standard Overwatch rotation were determined periodically, allowing the teams to determine their player lineups and strategy while also changing the season's metagame.
+A team may have called in substitutes for players only between maps.
+The team that won three maps first won the match.
+If teams are tied after four games, a tiebreaker game played on a Control map (which cannot end in a tie) was used to break the tie and determine the match winner.
+Standings were based primarily on the overall match win–loss record, but ties were broken based on the total map win–loss record.
+Any further ties for tournament placement were broken based first on the head-to-head game win–loss record, then head-to-head match count.